 Clementine Vanilla Quick Bread

 A delicious vanilla-studded quick bread, full of fresh clementines and a sweet clementine glaze.
-Clementine vanilla quick bread is a winter citrus favorite!
+Clementine Vanilla Quick Bread is a winter citrus favorite!

 It’s pretty much a guarantee that if you stop by my kitchen between November and February, you will find a crate (or two) of clementines sitting on the counter.